(214) 390-7947 (Overseas Callers)

 Learn more about some exciting destinations you can visit in and around Uganda.

-Since 2006, IFRE has ensured safe and rewarding volunteer experiences for more than 20,000 people.
+Since 2006, IFRE has ensured safe and rewarding volunteer experiences for more than 22,000 people.
 We focus on your well-being and comfort, offering support from your initial booking through to the end of your project.
-During your participation in the Safe Pad Uganda Volunteer Program, a dedicated in-country coordinator will be available around the clock to help with any questions or issues that arise.
+During your participation in the Safe Pad Uganda volunteer program, a dedicated in-country coordinator will be available around the clock to help with any questions or issues that arise.

 Read more about our safety and in-country support.